 Niklas Adam has participated in the following productions: Bridge over Mud (2014) and HANNAH (2017)

 Janne Kruse (born 1979.
 Aarhus, Denmark)

-Janne Kruse is a graduate of the Oslo National Academy of the Arts and the Central Academy of Fine Art in Beijing.
+Janne Kruse is a graduate of Oslo National Academy of the Arts and Central Academy of Fine Art in Beijing.
 Her work is travel-based and examines spatial and linguistic potentials in the meeting between the human body and the external world.
 Between what can be seen and what can not be seen a search for fragments of memory is on.
-She works within many kinds of medias spanning from sculpture to text, photography and video.
-In Verdensteatret Janne works mostly with sculpture and scenography and as performer.
+She works within many kinds of medias spanning from sculpture to text, photography, printmaking and video.
+In Verdensteatret Janne works mostly with sculpture, choreography and scenography and as performer on stage.
 She lives and works in Oslo.

 Janne Kruse has participated in the following productions: And All the Questionmarks Started to Sing (2010), Bridge over Mud (2014) and HANNAH (2017)

 Martin Taxt holds a bachelor degree in performing arts from the Academy of Music in Oslo and CNSM in Paris (2006).
 Since then he has established himself in the international experimental music scene as a highly inventive tuba player.
 His recent activities includes work with the trios Microtub and Muddersten, both with severeal releases on the record label SOFA, which he’s been running since 2010 and the duo collaboration with Toshimaru Nakamura, with albums released on Monotype Records and Ftarri.
 With these projects and other past activites he has toured all over Europe, Russia, Japan, China, USA, Canada and Mexico.
 He is currently writing a master thesis on ‘music and architecture’ at the Academy of Music in Oslo.

 Martin Taxt has participated in the following productions: Bridge over Mud (2014) and HANNAH (2017)